bmcmanus/availability/README.md

 TODO
 ----
 * Implement 'recursive function' (or simple list comprehension) that iterates over events building up availability time blocks.
-* Implement 'doctopt' so that paramaters like working-hours, timezone, and start/stop periods can be specified on the command line.
+* Implement 'doctopt' so that paramaters like calendar system (gmail or exchange), credentials, working-hours, timezone, and start/stop periods can be specified on the command line.
+* Deprecate using environment variable.
+That was a quick hack.